splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s.md

 # Install and configure SC4S with Kubernetes
 Splunk provides an implementation for SC4S deployment with MicroK8s using a single-server MicroK8s as the deployment model.
 Clustering has some tradeoffs and should be only considered on a deployment-specific basis.

 You can independently replicate the model deployment on different distributions of Kubernetes.
-To do this you must have Administrator privleges, and the process will require advanced understanding and responsibility on your part.
+Do not attempt this unless you have advanced understanding of Kubernetes and are willing and able to maintain this configuration regularly.

 SC4S with MicroK8s leverages features of MicroK8s:
 * Uses MetalLB to preserve the source IP.